Erlite/Valerie/README.md

 - [x] Interactive Command Module (Some commands have been turned into interactive commands such as: Kick, Response)
 - [ ] Option to use emoji as Command prefix
 - [x] Easy to understand code?
 (I kinda accomplish that.
 Most of it is pretty straight forward)
+- [x] No longer requires WS4NET.
+Already installed it and added it in `Core.cs`